se2p/pynguin/docs/dev/overview.rst

 Pynguin then uses an genetic algorithm, such as for example the DynaMOSA algorithm, to mutate, select and do crossover.

-The :class:`pynguin.testcase.testcase.TestCase` class provides the abstract base for test cases, with :class:`pynguin.testcase.defaulttestcase.DefaultTestCase` being the concrete implementation.
+The :class:`pynguin.testcase.testcase.TestCase` class represents a test case.
 The :class:`pynguin.ga.testcasefactory.TestCaseFactory` and its subclasses are responsible for creating new test cases during the search process.

 Test Case Execution
 ~~~~~~~~~~~~~~~~~~~